Robustness of the pathwise structure of fluctuations in stochastic homogenization: Proof of the representation formulas and of the main estimates

-Using~\eqref{eq:partition:1} in the form $\sup_Q w_R \lesssim r_*(0)+\inf_{Q}w_R\le r_*(0)\inf_Q w_R$, Jensen's inequality, and the fact that $\partn$ is coarser than the partition of $\R^d$ into unit cubes (to take local averages), the conclusion~\eqref{eq-00-pre} follows.
-For $s=0$, we appeal to the large-scale (unweighted) Calder\'on-Zygmund estimate~\eqref{I1-no-weight}, which amounts to choosing $p=1$ in the above.
+The claim~\eqref{eq-00-pre} then follows from the bound $w_{R*}(x)\le r_*(0)\inf_{B_*(x)}w_R$, Jensen's inequality, and~\eqref{e.equiv-B*}.
+For $s=0$, we appeal to the large-scale (not weighted) Calder\'on-Zygmund estimate of~Lemma~\ref{lem:r*}(b), which amounts to choosing $p=1$ in the above.